 Salary & Benefits:

-Starting pay $12-$14.50 per hour depending on experience.
-Housing may be available.
+Starting pay $13.50 per hour and can increase depending on experience.

 Excellent employee benefits package which includes: